-The most important element mitigating the fiscal crisis has been the explosive growth of household savings and the rapid monetisation of the economy.
-The savings have been captured by the state owned banking system and the government has also had large seigniorage gains from the monetisation process.
+The explosive growth of household savings and the rapid monetisation of the economy were the most important elements preventing a financial crisis.
+Most private savings have been placed in the state banking system and the government also made significant seigniorage gains from the monetisation process.
 The new funds have more than offset the sharp decline in the operational surplus of state enterprise and the disappearance of budgetary savings.
 Before the reform period, household savings were negligible but they are now more than a quarter of household income.
-In 1978 the money supply (cash and liquid deposits) was less than a third of GDP, but by 1995 it was about equal to GDP.
-From 1958 to 1976 China had a monobank.
-The Peoples' Bank of China was part of the Ministry of Finance and controlled virtually all financial and insurance transactions.
+In 1978 the money supply (money and quasi money) was less than a third of GDP, but by 2005 it was bigger than GDP.
+Until 1978, the Peoples' Bank of China was part of the Ministry of Finance and controlled virtually all financial and insurance transactions.
 Since 1978, the government has created a much more complex banking structure.
-The Peoples' Bank is now a central bank, there are four big commercial banks, a larger number of investment banks, insurance companies, urban and rural credit co-operatives (see Bowles and White, 1993, and World Bank, 1996).
-The banks set out to attract customers by paying interest on deposits, and expanding the branch network.
+The Peoples' Bank is now a central bank, there are four big commercial banks, a larger number of investment banks, insurance companies, and urban and rural credit co-operatives.
+The banks attract customers by paying interest on deposits and expanding the branch network.
 In 1981 bond issues were initiated.
 At first a large part of bond sales were forced saving, but interest rates were raised and in 1988 a secondary market was created.
-In 1990 the Shanghai security exchange opened up a market for shares and Shenzhen followed in 1991.
-The Chinese banks and financial institutions are owned by the government but the control mechanism has been decentralised.
-The government has managed to nurture the upsurge in private saving but has directed a considerable part of it to financing shaky state enterprises.
-As a result the banks have a large portfolio of non-performing assets.
+The Shanghai stock exchange had been closed in 1949 and was reopened in 1990; the new Shenzhen exchange followed in 1991.
+Between them they listed more than 1 200 companies at the end of 2006 and the capitalised value of the 840 firms listed on the Shanghai stock exchange was \$915 billion.
+In 2006, the Shanghai exchange, together with the Hong Kong exchange (whose capitalisation is bigger), launched a successful IPO and sold \$21.9 billion shares in the Industrial and Commercial Bank of China.